How to Analyse Consumer Behaviour

 - How marketing campaigns can be improved to more effectively influence customer behaviour.

-- Psychological: This is considered to be the most important factor that affects consumer behaviour.
-Traits like perception, motivation, personality, beliefs and attitude are important to decide why a consumer would buy a product.
+- Psychological: This is considered the most important factor affecting consumer behaviour.
+Traits like perception, motivation, personality, beliefs and attitude are important in deciding why a consumer would buy a product.

-- Personal: These are characteristics that are applicable to individuals and may not relate to other people in a group.
+- Personal: These characteristics apply to individuals and may not relate to other people in a group.
 These factors can include age, occupation, financial situation and lifestyle.

-- Social: Social characteristics play an important role in consumer behaviour, and it can include family, communities and social interaction.
-These factors are difficult to assess while preparing marketing plans.
+- Social: Social characteristics play an important role in consumer behaviour, including family, communities and social interaction.
+These factors take time to assess while preparing marketing plans.

-- Geographical: The location of consumers also play a role in how they purchase products.
-For example, a person living in warmer weather would be less likely to purchase winter clothing compared to someone living in temperate climates.
+- Geographical: Consumers' locations also affect how they purchase products.
+For example, a person living in warmer weather is less likely to purchase winter clothing than someone living in temperate climates.

 Analysing consumer behaviour can be a difficult task at times, but it can get easier if you answer the following questions:

 - Who purchases your products and services?
-You should first carry out a market research to understand who your target audience is.
+It would help if you first conducted market research to understand who your target audience is.

 - Who makes the decision to purchase your products and services?
 You should ascertain who is actually making the decisions to purchase your products or services.
-For example, an organisation may purchase furniture for its office, but the decision to purchase that particular furniture could have been made by the hired interior designer.
+For example, an organisation may purchase furniture for its office, but the hired interior designer could have made the decision to purchase that particular furniture.

 - How is the purchase decision made?
 Using the above example of the toy purchase, children go to their parents and ask for the toy.
-Thus, in this scenario, the influencer sways the decision maker to purchase a product.
-It is important that marketers should be aware of this process.
+Thus, in this scenario, the influencer sways the decision-maker to purchase a product.
+It is important that marketers are aware of this process.

 - Why does a consumer prefer one brand over another?
-There are many reasons that can influence a consumer to prefer one brand over another.
-These factors can include quality, quantity, cost and branding of the product.
+Many factors can influence a consumer's preference for one brand over another.
+These factors can include quality, quantity, cost and the product's branding.

 - Where do customers purchase the product?
 In today’s time, consumers can purchase products either online or from shops.
-The manner in which they shop provides an insight into their purchasing behaviour.
+The way they shop provides an insight into their purchasing behaviour.

 - What is the consumer’s opinion about the product?
-Do the consumers view the product as expensive, value for money or cheap?
+Do consumers view the product as expensive, valuable for money or cheap?
 What do they think of the product’s quality?
-The perception of a product plays a big role in generating positive world-of-mouth reviews.
+The perception of a product plays a big role in generating positive word-of-mouth reviews.

 - Attitudes: Consumer attitudes often affect their beliefs regarding specific products.
 Understanding customer attitudes using consumer behaviour models helps marketers tune their campaigns to strike a chord with the consumers, resulting in a greater market reach.